 Medical Cannabis Products for Pet Use

 As medicinal Cannabis becomes legal and commonplace in the U.S., many people wish to try products on their pets.
 Some cannabinoid companies even make products packaged for pet use.
 There are several reasons to be cautious about using these products.
 Here are some to consider:

 - The FDA, being a federal agency, does not recognize any of these products as legal and thus their manufacturers are not required to show them to be effective.
 Similarly, they are not required to actually contain the amount of active ingredient they claim to have.
 (In several studies, numerous CBD oils were found to contain no CBD whatsoever.
 See this link for details.

-- Cannabinoids are famous for intolerance effects.
-This means that an effective dose quickly becomes ineffective as the body becomes tolerant to the medication and more is needed to generate the desired effect.
+- An effective cannabinoid dose quickly becomes ineffective as the body becomes tolerant to the medication and more is needed to generate the desired effect.
 A cannabinoid that seems to create a good effect at first, is not going to be useful later on.
 How long does it take for a dose to become ineffective?
 No one knows but there was a study showing that with regular use, a toxic dose is no longer a toxic dose after one week.

-- It is not legal for your veterinarian to prescribe any of these products.
-Further, none of the laws allowing for legalization of marijuana use extend to pet use.
+- According to the American Veterinary Medical Association, “under current federal and state law, veterinarians may not administer, dispense, prescribe or recommend cannabis or its products for animals.”
+None of the laws allowing for legalization of Cannabis use extend to pet use.
 Pet use of cannabinoid is not legal with only a few exceptions.

 - Research involving cannabinoid use in pets in sparse.
 Until research gets underway and more is published, proper regimes for pets are not available.

 - While these products are most likely safe and readily available, none of them have been formally investigated for pet use in the same way that FDA-approved medications have been.
 If there is a product that actually has been proven effective and is available through your veterinarian, you may get better results from a more mainstream treatment plan.